We use Cookies. Read our Terms

 Definition, Source, and Methodology

-The financial development index (FDI) contains nine indices that summarize how developed financial institutions and financial markets are in terms of their depth, access, and efficiency.
+The Financial Development Index (FDI) contains nine indices that summarize how developed financial institutions and financial markets are in terms of their depth, access, and efficiency.
 These indices are aggregated into an overall index of financial development.
-The FDI is constructed using a standard three-step approach on reducing multidimensional data into one summary index: (i) normalization of variables; (ii) aggregation of normalized variables into the sub-indices representing a particular functional dimension; and (iii) aggregation of the sub-indices into the final index.
+The FDI is constructed using a standard three-step approach to reducing multidimensional data into one summary index: (i) normalization of variables; (ii) aggregation of normalized variables into the sub-indices representing a particular functional dimension; and (iii) aggregation of the sub-indices into the final index.

 The FDI for each country within a regional grouping is weighted by GDP (constant 2015 US$).
 This approach ensures that the data reflects current economic conditions while accounting for inflation, allowing for accurate comparisons across different countries.
 The FDI and GDP data are sourced from the World Bank.